Battle of Arab Horsemen Around a Standard

 Théodore Chassériau ( French, 1819 - 1856 )

-The central group of soldiers and horses is sketched in loose, expressive brushstrokes that mimic the swirling intensity of the closely fought battle.
-Grisly details of the combat—a severed head, blood stained scimitars, the wild–eyed terror of the horses—emerge from the dense composition.
+Chassériau painted this small battle scene soon after returning to France from Algeria.
+The subject matter reflected the violent French colonial conquest and occupation of Algeria and would have been charged with political significance for his contemporaries.
+Here, Chassériau sketched the central group of soldiers and horses in loose, expressive brushstrokes that mimic the swirling intensity of the closely fought battle.
+Grisly details—a severed head, blood-stained weapons, the wild-eyed terror of the horses—emerge from the dense composition.
 The surrounding landscape is, by comparison, almost formless, the mere suggestion of a backdrop for the drama of the battle.
-Théodore Chassériau painted this small battle scene soon after returning to France from Algeria.
-The exotic and violent subject matter, which reflected the often bloody French colonial conquest and occupation of Algeria, would have been charged with political significance for Chassériau's contemporaries.